alexadmin/it_overview/README.md

 # monitoring
 - every storage service RabbitMQ, MySQL... should be monitored.
 Script should generate hash, write it, read it and compare it.

+- QA engineers should work with GUI only